 Following are some great 2.5% retinol products.
 I always go for the highest strength I can find.
 And by the way, if these products are good for women’s skin, they’re also fantastic for men:

 Sunscreen and retinol go together like a hand in a glove.
 You should be wearing sunscreen as a matter of course anyway, but particularly when you’re using strong retinoids like Retin-A. Retinol can be used every day or a few times a week.
 How often you use Retin-A will depend on your skin type and how irritating it is to your skin.

 Retinoids are contraindicated for pregnant or breastfeeding mothers, and shouldn’t be used in conjunction with products that contain alpha hydroxy acids or benzoyl peroxide, which would compound the drying effect.
 Unfortunately, once you stop using retinol, the benefits stop as well.

 [Read More: The Benefits Of Glycolic Acid]

-Retinol is a beloved superstar of anti-aging skincare.
-It’s been an indispensable tool in my skin rejuvenation toolkit.
-A little dab will do your entire face, so a tube or jar will last a long time, making it cost-effective.
+Retinol is a beloved superstar in terms of anti-aging skincare.
+It’s been an indispensable tool in my complexion rejuvenation toolkit for years.
+A little dab will do your entire face, so a tube or jar will last a long time, making it extremely cost-effective.
 You’ll start to notice positive changes in your skin in just a few weeks.
 What are you waiting for?